Cup and Handle Pattern: Tell-tale Bullish/Bearish Signals

-Developed by William O Neil and first discussed in his book, How to Make Money in Stocks, the cup and handle pattern is where the price initially declines, then levels off and begins to rise again, thus resembling a cup with a handle.
+The cup and handle pattern is where the price initially declines, then levels off and begins to rise again, thus resembling a cup with a handle.
 The cup is in the shape of a “U” and the handle can be sideways or even have a slight downward drift that occurs near the “lip” of the cup.
+It was developed by William O Neil and first discussed in his book, How to Make Money in Stocks.

 The above is another example of a cup and handle pattern, but in the reversal pattern, which was formed in the ETH/USD daily chart.
 Taking a closer look at the chart, you can see shaping up an ascending triangle breakout, and the digital asset went post-breakout.

-How to Use the Cup and Handle Pattern?
+How to Trade the Cup and Handle Pattern?